· FODMAP Diet Guide · guides · 10 min read

 - Increased straining

-The solution isn’t to abandon the low FODMAP diet – it’s to strategically choose high-fiber low FODMAP foods and supplements.
+The fix isn’t abandoning the low FODMAP diet — it’s choosing the right high-fiber low FODMAP foods and supplements.

 Understanding Fiber Types